OpenDSA/OpenDSA/RST/en/PL/Grammars3.rst

 Evaluation of Expressions
 -------------------------

-In this section we will learn about
+In this section, we will learn about:

   1. Operator precedence
   2. Operator associativity